GrandyB/goxel/README.md

         - Colourmap export .bmp file
         - voxlap import (e.g. kvx) no longer retains bounding box bg on import
         - Imports now automatically add to a new layer, which is named after the file
+        - hmap + cmap import - combines a black and white heightmap with a colourmap into a layer
+        - colourmap import - applies image to current layer down z
     - Hotkeys
         - Move plane up/down = < >
         - Plane visibility = /